ConnorBurgess/Shareflashcards/README.md

 # Cards
 #### Created By: Connor Burgess
 * * *
+* Heavily WIP, very buggy / code needs to be refactored and separated to components 5.18.21
 ## Description
-Web application allowing users to contribute flash cards to community and send cards to friends.
+Responsive web application allowing users to contribute flash cards to community and send cards to friends.
 Uses Matter.js physics engine to allow users to explore database visually and build sets off discovered cards.
 Site built using React and styled with Tailwind.
 Backend NOSQL database managed through Firebase.
 * * *

 ## User Stories